 - Nausea or being sick, as the body clears its digestive system (again you might have low blood pressure so ask about this if you are vomiting with each contraction).

 - Tightness in the throat and chest area.

-- Strong pressure in the lower back and rectum feeling like you want to poo.
+Strong pressure in the lower back and rectum feeling like you need a poo.

 When you’ve reached active labour – call the hospital or midwife.